peniblec/rac-kun/README.md

     - http://sourceforge.net/projects/boost/
 - Crypto++ (5.6.1+)
     - http://www.cryptopp.com/
+The program will look for headers in `/usr/include` and for library files in `/usr/lib`.
+These paths may be changed in the *makefile* that you will find in the same folder as this readme.

 Other requirements:
 - This program was developped on Debian 6.0.7 (squeeze), so it should work on